rotki/docs/usage-guides/integrations/external-services.md

 > **Note**: The access token only provides read-only access to your Gnosis Pay data.
 The "Sign in with Ethereum" authentication process described above is mandated by Gnosis Pay's API requirements, not a design choice by rotki. rotki simply integrates with their authentication system as required.

+### Safe migration

+Gnosis Pay replaced user Safes during its security migration, so an account can have both a previous and a current Safe. rotki notices when you track only one of the two and tells you which address is
+missing:

+- If you track only the **previous** Safe, add the new active one to keep tracking future activity.
+- If you track only the **new** Safe, add the previous one to keep its historical activity.

+Add the named address as a normal blockchain account on Gnosis.
+Tracking both means your history covers the whole account rather than stopping or starting at the migration.

 ## The Graph

 rotki uses The Graph to obtain Balancer balances and particular ENS data.
 You can create one [here](https://thegraph.com/studio/apikeys).